About a month ago, I reviewed writing samples from over 50 content writers, and if I’m being honest, I was underwhelmed (at best).

 In other words, the prospects are coming to the same conclusion (that their technology is revolutionary).
 The main and VERY IMPORTANT difference is that it didn’t come from me as the writer.

-So, what’s a good way to practice showing, not telling?
+So, what’s a simple way to practice showing, not telling?

-Final thoughts on my list of content writing tips
+Final thoughts on the list of content writing tips

 At the end of the day, my writing advice (and anyone else’s, for that matter) should be taken accordingly.